codex-storage/outsourcing-Reed-Solomon/docs/Overview.md

 In "old Codex", this encoding (together with the network-level erasure coding) was done by the client before uploading.

-However, it would preferable to outsource the local encoding to the providers, for several reasons:
+However, it would be preferable to outsource the local encoding to the providers, for several reasons:

 - the providers typically have more computational resources than the clients (especially if the client is for example a mobile phone)
 - because the network chunks are hold by different providers, the work could be distributed among several providers, further decreasing the per-person work